caje-vi/Dotfiles/README.md

 ## Tips

 - Use different branches for different machines/environments
-- Keep your repository public or private based on sensitivity of configs
+- Keep your repository public or private based on the sensitivity of configs
 - Consider using `.gitignore` to exclude sensitive files
 - The `.cfg` folder stays hidden and won't interfere with other Git repos